Trusted WordPress tutorials, when you need them most.

 How to Easily Move Your Blog from WordPress.com to WordPress.org

-In this step-by-step guide, we will show you how to properly move your blog from WordPress.com to WordPress.org.
+In this step-by-step guide, we’ll show you how to properly move your blog from WordPress.com to WordPress.org, ensuring a smooth and seamless transition.

 Moving WordPress.com to WordPress.org